 The long and distinguished career of Doug Flutie spans over 3 leagues and 3 decades.
-At Boston College, his tenure was highlighted by a walk-off Hail Mary pass against Miami and a 1984 Heisman Trophy.
+At Boston College, Flutie's tenure was highlighted by a walk-off Hail Mary pass against Miami and a 1984 Heisman Trophy.
 After 3 years in the NFL, Flutie made the transition to the CFL where he won 6 CFL Outstanding Player Awards and 3 Grey Cup MVP's.
 The popular quarterback came back to the U.S. in 1998 and led the Buffalo Bills to multiple playoff appearances and was awarded with 2 Pro Bowl selections.
 Flutie to this day remains one of the most popular and marketable athletes to come out of New England.
-Doug also founded the Doug Flutie Jr. Foundation for Autism that raises funds to benefit families with autistic children.
+Doug Flutie also founded the Doug Flutie Jr. Foundation for Autism that raises funds to benefit families with autistic children.